apolloliu/zcp/README.md

 -----
 Assuming that all the above requirements are met, the ZCP can be run with 3 simple steps:

-1. On your OpenStack installation point to your Keystone configuration file (keystone.conf) and update notification_driver to messaging(only support this driver for now):
+1. On your OpenStack installation point to your Keystone configuration file (keystone.conf) and update `notification_driver` to messaging(only support this driver for now):

         notification_driver = messaging

-2. Remember to modify ceilometer event_pipline.yaml.
-When the setup of notification_driver is done, a number of events of 'identity.authenticate' will be put into ceilometer queue(notification.sample).
+2. Remember to modify ceilometer `event_pipline.yaml`.
+When the setup of notification_driver is done, a number of events of `identity.authenticate` will be put into ceilometer queue(notification.sample).
 There is no sense if record those events.
-The sample configuration in /etc/ceilometer/event_pipeline.yaml follows:
+The sample configuration in `/etc/ceilometer/event_pipeline.yaml` follows:

 > > sources:
 >